Skip to content

 Digital Nomad & Residency · Estonia

-Estonia digital nomad visa & residency (2026)
+Estonia digital nomad visa: income, cost & requirements (2026)

-Dedicated visaAliens Act (Välismaalaste seadus), amended August 2020 to introduce the teleworking-purpose visa — administered by the Police and Border Guard Board (Politsei- ja Piirivalveamet) and the Ministry of Foreign Affairs (Välisministeerium)Country index 96 · A+
+Dedicated visaAliens Act (Välismaalaste seadus), amended August 2020 to introduce the teleworking-purpose visa, administered by the Police and Border Guard Board (Politsei- ja Piirivalveamet) and the Ministry of Foreign Affairs (Välisministeerium)Country index 96 · A+

 Estonia shaded by its digital nomad & residency status